zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 title: Next.js
 ---

+This guide shows you how to integrate ZITADEL as an identity provider with your [Next.js](https://nextjs.org/) app.

-This is our ZITADEL [Next.js](https://nextjs.org/) template.
-It shows how to authenticate as a user and retrieve user information from the OIDC endpoint.
+It covers how to
+- Authenticate as a user
+- Retrieve user information from the OIDC endpoint.

-> The template code is part of our zitadel-example repo.
-Take a look [here](https://github.com/caos/zitadel-examples/tree/main/nextjs).
+> The template code is part of the [zitadel-example repo](https://github.com/caos/zitadel-examples/tree/main/nextjs).

-## Getting Started
+## Get started

-First, we start by creating a new NextJS app with `npx create-next-app`, which sets up everything automatically for you.
-To create a project, run:
+1. To start, create a new NextJS app with `npx create-next-app`.
+This sets up everything automatically for you.

+1. Then, create a project with:

 ```bash
 npx create-next-app --typescript